 - Reason: The reason in Stripe this payment failed, e.g., Your card has expired, Your card was declined

 This metric is recorded every time an invoice is issued to your customers through Stripe.
 Use this metric to segment on customers who have been issued an invoice, but either have not paid or had a payment fail.
 It can also be used to trigger segments to notify customers of an upcoming payment.

 This metric records an event when you refund a payment through Stripe.
 You can filter and target Refunded Payment events based on the following criteria:

 - Amount: The value of the payment that was refunded

-- Currency: The currency of the invoice paid, e.g., USD or GBP
+- Currency: The currency of the invoice paid, e.g., USD, GBP

 - Invoice: The invoice this payment is tied to in Stripe

 Klaviyo uniquely identifies each individual by their email address.
-If Stripe syncs over customer data that has an email address that is not yet in Klaviyo, Klaviyo will create a new profile consisting of the customer's email address and associated Stripe metrics.
+If Stripe syncs over customer data with a new email address, Klaviyo will create a new profile consisting of the customer's email address and associated Stripe metrics.
 Credit card expiration dates are stored as a custom property in a customer's profile.

 Stripe Integration Troubleshooting